On Trip To China, North Korea's Leader Says Denuclearization Is Reachable

 The apparent mending of fences between North Korea, its neighbors and the U.S. began as recently as the beginning of this month, when South Korea announced that the north was willing to give up its nuclear weapons and enter into talks with Seoul and Washington, D.C.

 North Korea agreed to abandon its nuclear programs in 2005, during six-party talks hosted by China.
-But Pyongyang abandoned the talks in 2009 and threatened never to give up its nuclear ambitions
+But Pyongyang stopped participating in the talks in 2009 and threatened never to give up its nuclear ambitions.

 Cheng Xiaohe, a North Korea expert at People's University in Beijing, says the conditions were ripe in China for Kim's visit.